 "Wait…" James said slowly, the pieces coming together in his mind.
 "You mean Edgar's not a stray?
 He belongs to Mary?"

-Lily tenderly picked the cat up off her lap, and then stood up.
-"Let's get you back to Mary, Smokey," she told the cat.
+Lily tenderly gathered the cat into her arms, and then stood up.
+"C'mon, Smokey, let's get you back to Mary," she told the cat.
 In response, Smokey purred loudly.

 "I'll be right back," she told James as she made her way towards the girls staircase.

-After she had disappeared up the stairs, James sank into the nearest armchair.
+After she had disappeared up the stairs, James sank into the nearest armchair in defeat.
 He had given her someone else's cat, which meant that he hadn't actually gotten her anything at all.
 He was a failure, and he wouldn't have blamed Lily if she were cross with him for the rest of the day.
 He had completely ruined Valentine's Day for his girlfriend.

 James let his head fall into his hands and he sighed heavily.
 He was still in this position five minutes later when Lily returned.